alisamao09/Portfolio/README.md

 - Created a list containing all data (number of words and cases) by month (8 months in all), extruded them using the data as the height (scaled death cases by 0.001 due to its huge amount)
 - Visualized those changes by changing number slider, from the first month to the final month
 - Applied materials to texts and the hospital bed
-* Represent the rate of social activity of the Toronto Public Health account by birds flying around the words, according to data found on SocialBlade
+* Represented the rate of social activity of the Toronto Public Health account by birds flying around the words, according to data found on SocialBlade
 * Analyzed limitations, subjectivity, data bias and the potential of this project
 ![](/images/WX20201208-200425%402x.png)
 [Here's the video!](https://www.youtube.com/watch?v=ysZuOS9UK90)